shermanip/oxwasp_exchange_mcmc/README.md

 ## References
 * Haario, H., Saksman, E., Tamminen, J., et al. (2001).
 An adaptive Metropolis algorithm. _Bernoulli_, 7(2):223-242.
 * Hastings, W. K. (1970).
-Mote Carlo Sampling methods using Markov chains and their applications. _Biometrikia_ 57(1):97-109.
+Monte Carlo sampling methods using Markov chains and their applications. _Biometrika_ 57(1):97-109.
 * Hoffman, M. D. and Gelman, A. (2014).
-The No-U-turn sampler: adaptively setting path lengths in Hamiltonian Mote carlo. _Journal of Machine Learning Research_, 15(1):1593-1623.
+The No-U-turn sampler: Adaptively setting path lengths in Hamiltonian Monte Carlo. _Journal of Machine Learning Research_, 15(1):1593-1623.
 * Metropolis, N., Rosenbluth, A. W., Rosenbluth, M. N., Teller, A. H., and Teller, E. (1953).
 Equation of state calculations by fast computing machines. _The Journal of Chemical Physics_, 21(6):1087–1092.
 * Neal, R. M. (2011).
 MCMC using Hamiltonian dynamics.
 In Brooks, S., Gelman, A., Jones, G., and Meng, X.-L., editors, _Handbook of Markov Chain Monte Carlo_, chapter 5, pages 113–162.
 CRC press.
 * Roberts, G. O. and Rosenthal, J. S. (2009).
 Examples of adaptive MCMC. _Journal of Computational and Graphical Statistics_, 18(2):349–367.